 It has been debated whether bears mark trees to convey social information akin to territorial marking in other carnivores.
 Such marks are most easily seen on smooth-barked species of trees—alder, aspen, birch, and white pine—on which tooth and claw marks will contrast most visibly, but any live or dead standing trees may be heavily chewed.
 Human structures such as utility poles, footbridges, and even outbuildings may also be chewed.

 If you are recreating in bear country, always remember: Never travel alone, keep small children near you at all times, and always make your presence known—simply talking will do the trick.
 Most experts recommend carrying bear spray when recreating in areas where bears or other potentially dangerous wildlife may be present.
-A bear spray that has a capsaicin (pepper) content between 1.3 and 2 percent can be an effective deterrent to an aggressive bear if it is sprayed directly into the bear’s face within 6 to 10 feet.
+A bear spray that has a capsaicin (pepper) content between 1.3 and 2 percent can be an effective deterrent to an aggressive bear if it is sprayed directly into the bear’s face within 6 to 10 meters (20-30 feet).
+Bear spray is an effective deterrent.
+Learn how to use it safely.

 State wildlife offices receive hundreds of black bear complaints each year regarding urban sightings, property damage, attacks on livestock, and bear/human confrontations.